brunaerolim/authapp/README.md

 # 🔐 Authentication & Payment Card Validation App (Work in Progress)

-This mobile application combines user authentication and payment card validation, built with **Kotlin**, **Jetpack Compose**, **MVVM**, and **Hilt** for dependency injection.
+This mobile application combines user authentication and payment card validation, built with **Kotlin**, **Jetpack Compose**, **MVVM**, and **Koin** for dependency injection.
 The goal is to deliver a modern, robust authentication flow using email/password and Google Sign-In, alongside a custom payment card validation feature, all following Google's best practices and clean architecture principles.

 ## 🛠️ Technologies Used